 Minor lens distortion

-Vaincre comes with a peripheral vision mask, as it is in its name.
+Vaincre comes with a peripheral low-volume vision mask, as it is in its name.
 The 180-degree view will allow you to experience the underwaters thrillingly.
-Also, Vaincre has put a lot of thoughts in safety too.
+Also, Vaincre has put a lot of thoughts into the safety of its scuba gear.
 Hence, the polycarbonate shatterproof window for a clear view and protection.

 Well, you won’t find a tubeless snorkel in any other model.
 Also, the set comes with soft war plugs to keep the water out.
 The snorkel is easily adjustable thanks to the elastic bands.
-So whatever your hairstyle might be on the day of snorkeling, you can set the snorkel as per your needs.
+So whatever your hair might look like while snorkeling, you can set the snorkel as per your needs.

 However, it might not be efficient in deep waters.
 Well, if you want to capture your moments under the surface, then you are in luck.
 The mask has a GoPro mount to help you with that.
-You are less likely to experience fogging.
+You are less likely to experience fogging from your breath.

 However, many users find fog in the lower region which they find annoying.
 Otherwise, there are no problems with the vision.